ZEISS Imaging Solutions for Catalysts, Chemistry, Coatings and Corrosion

 ZEISS high resolution light, electron and X-ray imaging and compositional analysis solutions provide you with multiscale insight that can drive improvements in materials development, and your grasp of complex failure mechanisms.
 Whether your requirement is to examine material interfaces, surface defects and topography, perform microstructural analysis, cross-sectional composition analysis or non-destructive analysis through bulk material, we provide the illuminating solutions for maximum understanding of waterborne chemistries.

-ZEISS Microscopy Solutions for Polymers and Chemicals Research
+Microscopy Solutions for Catalysts

 Take a preview